l7mp/stunner-auth-lib/README.md

   Kubernetes Gateway Operator](https://github.com/l7mp/stunner-gateway-operator) to render the configuration into an arbitrary namespace from where your application server can pick it up.

-* If you change the STUNner credentials from the Kubernetes Gateway API then old clients, which still use outdated STUNner credentials, will need to go through the authentication process (receive a new ICE configuration, re-request TURN permissions again from STUNner, etc.) again.
+* If you change the STUNner credentials from the Kubernetes Gateway API then active clients, which have already received an ICE configuration that is now being rendered invalid by your change, will need to go through the authentication process (receive a new ICE configuration, re-request TURN permissions again from STUNner, etc.)  again.
 Otherwise, they will time out on the next TURN permission refresh cycle.
 Currently it is the responsibility of the application server to orchestrate this process.
 As a rule of thumb, try to avoid resetting the authentication settings when active users are authenticated with STUNner.

 ## Help